raspberrypilearning/catch-the-bus/en/quiz1/question_3.md

 ```

   --- feedback ---
-There is no loop here, and so the dog would not run.
+There is no loop here, so the dog would not run.
 To make the dog run, you would have to add a loop.
   --- /feedback ---

 - ()